0xPolygonID/docs/docs/quick-start-demo.md

 ## Issue a new credential to attest to the ID Holder's event attendance
 A trusted entity, for instance, a private institution will now play the role of an issuer.
 It will be responsible for creating the credential and sending it to the ID Holder.

-We are using a testing environment to manage credentials: [https://issuer-ui.polygonid.me](https://issuer-ui.polygonid.me).
+We are using <a href="https://user-ui:password-ui@issuer-ui.polygonid.me">the Issuer Node UI testing environment</a> to manage credentials.
 This is the place where the trusted entity can create credentials, manage schemas and generate connections.

 However, if you are using a new credential type, you actually need to create a schema for that credential, which basically is the set of JSON files that gather all the attributes of that specific credential.